Kimberley is a EYFS – KS3 teacher at King Alfred School, which is one of the first ‘progressive’ schools in the UK, having been founded in 1898.

 Finally, I would like to see more access to learning relating to our natural world so that children can build a meaningful relationship with it, because none of us can live/thrive without it!

 Through encouraging dialogue and building supportive communities, we can all learn from each other.
 For me, progressive education is about being part of the dialogue, using and reviewing what we know about how children learn in practical contexts and trying out new things that may also be helpful to others.

 You can follow Kimberley Cooper at her education consultancy, Holistic Learning at:

 Website and Blog: www.holisticlearning.co.uk

-Kimberely also took part in a podcast series hosted by Alpine Valley School and East Kent Sudbury School.
+Kimberely also took part in the Lockdown Learning Podcast hosted by Alpine Valley School and East Kent Sudbury School during the Covid-19 pandemic.
 Along with many other inspirational guests Kimberley Cooper offers some insightful recommendations on the future of education.

 Listen to Kimberley’s talk: https://vimeo.com/446926099

 Listen to the whole podcast episode: https://www.eastkentsudbury.org.uk/lockdown-learning-podcast/the-future-of-education/